Acoustics Based Intent Recognition Using Discovered Phonetic Units for Low Resource Languages: DISCUSSION

 \section{DISCUSSION}

-We presented results for our proposed intent recognition system for two different language families operating on two different datasets.
-It was shown that performance can be improved for an unknown language within a language family by using multilingual training.
-This helps in maximal cross-lingual transfer of features for languages that are linguistically and geographically closer to each other.
-We also found that performance for an unknown language can be improved significantly by introducing a minimal amount of training data for an unknown language.
+We present a novel approach for intent recognition in low resourced languages with experiments on two different language families.
+It was shown that zero-shot performance for a language not in the training set of the model but still within the language family can be improved with multilingual training.
+This helps in maximal cross-lingual transfer between languages that are linguistically and geographically closer to each other.
+We also found that performance for such a language not in the training set can be improved significantly by introducing a minimal amount of training data.

 Our present work was based on synthesized data due to the absence of enough natural speech datasets for intent recognition for low resource languages.
 Future work can include corroboration of our results with natural speech.
 The synthesized speech also had little speaker variation in terms of speaker style or prosody though we did include variation in speaker gender.
-Further investigation into low resourced languages with varied dialects and natural speaker variations will help establish our methods.